AseptSoft Core Documentation

 Review sessions where you want popups on demand, not constantly

 💡 Recommendation: Use Auto mode during active process configuration.
-Switch to Ctrl+Hover when navigating the drawing without needing constant valve info.
+Switch to Ctrl+Hover when navigating the drawing without needing constant item info.

-When the hover inspector is active (in Auto or Ctrl+Hover mode), you can see small colored circles at each valve's position on the drawing.
-These bullets give you a bird's-eye view of all valve states:
+When the hover inspector is active (in Auto or Ctrl+Hover mode), you can see small colored circles at each Engineering Item's position on the drawing.
+These bullets give you a bird's-eye view of all item states:

 Bullet Color